chilli007123/Dissertation/Dissertation MD FILE.md

 In conjunction with [@kalogranis2018antivirus] these authors also conclude that results could be more substantial if the use of hand crafted payloads were employed.
 This would stop the signature based detection system from flagging files that have come from readily available tools and slow down the speed to which antivirus flags the file as suspicious.
 Although this is a farfetched idea to hand create every virus, it also demonstrates how the coding techniques such as polymorphic and metamorphic systems could be employed to create more devastating strains of computer virus.

-# Reference that needs to be properly done: